Setup Instructions

-Miniforge provides the minimal installers for Conda and Mamba specific to conda-forge.
-The packages of the base are from the conda-forge channel. conda-forge is the default and only channel configured.
+Pixi provides the minimal installers specific to conda-forge. conda-forge is the default channel configured.

 MSS is available as a package on the channel conda-forge.